Each application will be assigned a minimum of two reviewers. The evaluation criteria will consist of several components, as detailed below.

 A Scientific Selection Committee comprised of CFAR members and others with relevant expertise will convene a formal review of submitted applications.
-All applicants will be notified of the outcome of their review and will receive written summary statements in order to enhance their ability to benefit from future funding opportunities.
+All applicants will be notified of the outcome of their review and will receive written summary statements by July 1, 2019 to enhance their ability to benefit from future funding opportunities.

-- Approach: If the project includes human subjects, is the proposed recruitment plan feasible and likely to result in full enrollment?
-Is it likely that the proposed project can be completed within a 20- month period?
+- Research Plan: Is it likely that the proposed project can be completed within a 20- month period?
 Are the methods and proposed analyses adequately developed and appropriate to the aims of the project?
 Does the proposed project apply culturally responsive HIV/AIDS research that can be used to expand HIV-related knowledge within Latino/Hispanic communities in the U.S.?
 Does the applicant acknowledge potential problem areas and consider alternatives?

 - Environment (University & Community) and Institutional/Community Commitment to the Candidate: Are available resources in the institution(s) described adequately?
 Does the applicant propose collaboration with any CFAR Cores?
 Is the environment for scientific and professional development of the candidate of high quality?

-- Mentoring Plan: Are the Scholar’s professional development goals for the project period identified?
+- Mentoring Plan: Are the PI’s professional development goals for the project period identified?
 Is at least one SMAART outcome objective provided for each professional development goal?
 (Click Here to download a handout on SMAART outcome objectives.)
 Does each outcome objective describe a specific, measurable, ambitious yet achievable, relevant, and time-bounded definition of success for having achieved that goal?
 Is the proposed list of mentoring, education, and/or training activities appropriate for meeting the stated goals and objectives?
 Is a communication plan provided that describes how, the frequency, and under what circumstances members of the CFAR Adelante team will be in formal and informal contact with each other?
 Does the proposed communication plan and accompanying CFAR Adelante team meeting schedule demonstrate a commitment to meeting the goals and objectives described in the mentoring plan?